 Café Mareva serves savory and sweet waffles that are all 100% gluten free and lactose free.
-They have 2 locations where you can have breakfast, brunch, lunch or tea time but they both close at 5:00 pm so they don't serve dinner.
+You can have breakfast, brunch, lunch or tea time but they close at 5:00 pm so they don't serve dinner.

 Sol Semilla offers organic, vegan, gluten-free cuisine.
 Their dishes are seasonal and packed with superfoods.
 They serve lunch, dinner (though only on certain days of the week and you have to book a table) and brunch on Sundays.

 Location : 23, Rue des Vinaigriers 75010 Paris

 Little Nonna is an Italian gluten free restaurant.
 You can enjoy everything from pasta to pizzas.
 Little Nonna is open for both lunch and dinner but they close in between so make sure to check their opening hours before showing up.

 Maisie Café is a vegan and gluten free coffee shop.
 You can eat on site, take away or get a delivery.
 They serve breakfast and lunch but they don't serve dinner.